Arnav2722/Vehicle-Recyclement-System/README.md

-# Junk Car Detector
+# Vehicle Recyclement System

-Junk Car Detector is a Python program for dealing with junkyard cars.
+Vehicle Recyclement System is a Python program for dealing with junkyard cars.

 ## Installation